College Savings Plans

 Look to income and existing investments

-You may have other alternative investment sources to consider when paying for college that won’t require you to touch your retirement savings.
+You may have other investment sources to consider when paying for college that won’t require you to touch your retirement savings.
 Those may include stocks, bonds, securities, and mutual funds.
 If you do have available funds in cash and CDs, make sure those funds aren’t allocated to retirement.

 Contact your Financial Advisor for help combining your investments to provide for your child’s education.